wxcctechsummit/wxcclabguides/LTRCCT-2013/Lab4_FBM.md

 In this Lab, we will go through the tasks that are required to complete the basic Facebook Messenger (FBM) integration.
 You will be able to initiate a Facebook contact to the Contact Center from Facebook Messenger and be able to accept/respond to the contact by logging in as an agent.

-In this lab you you will be configuring Service, Chat Assets, Entry Point, Queue, Chat Template, Website Settings, and corresponding workflows.
+In this lab you will be configuring Service, Chat Assets, Entry Point, Queue, Chat Template, Website Settings, and corresponding workflows.

 ### Pre-requisite